peymanjahanbazi/AccentDesignTest/README.md

 ### How long did you spend on the coding test?
 What would you add to your solution if you had more time?

+two hours,

-two hours, I wrote more tests and I work on the UI
+- I wrote more tests
+- I used some techniques to improve the performance(caching the API call results)

 ### What is the most useful feature that was recently added to .NET?
 Please include a snippet of code that shows how you've used it.